Near and full quasi-optimality of finite element approximations of stationary second-order mean field games: Introduction

 along with homogeneous Dirichlet boundary conditions $u=0$ and $m=0$ on $\partial \Omega$.
-Here $\Omega\subset \mathbb{R}^d$, $d\geq 2$, denotes the state space of the game, which is assumed to be a bounded, connected, polytopal open set with Lipschitz boundary $\partial \Omega$. {Whereas many works treat MFG with periodic boundary conditions and with zero source term in~\eqref{eq:sys_kfp}, we consider here Dirichlet conditions and nonzero source terms, which model situations where players may enter or exit the game.} In this work, we assume that $H$ is differentiable with respect to $p$ with a partial derivative $\frac{\partial H}{\partial p}$ that is Lipschitz continuous {with respect to $p\in \mathbb{R}^d$,} uniformly in $x\in\Omega$.
-The diffusion parameter $\nu>0$ is a constant, and the Hamiltonian $H\colon \overline{\Omega}\times\mathbb{R}^d \rightarrow \mathbb{R}$ originates from the underlying optimal control problem, c.f.~\eqref{Hamiltonian} below.
-The coupling operator $F:L^2(\Omega)\to H^{-1}(\Omega)$ is a component of the running cost in the players' optimal control problems, and our analysis allows it to be either a local or nonlocal operator.
-Note \iain{that in contrast to many works on MFG,} we do not require that $F$ be \emph{smoothing}; in fact $F$ can even be of differential type.
+Here $\Omega\subset \mathbb{R}^d$, $d\geq 2$, denotes the state space of the game, which is assumed to be a bounded, connected, polytopal open set with Lipschitz boundary $\partial \Omega$.
+Whereas many works treat MFG with periodic boundary conditions and with zero source term in~\eqref{eq:sys_kfp}, we consider here Dirichlet conditions and nonzero source terms. {This model problem can be motivated as a steady-state solution for a game where the players have an infinite horizon zero-discounted control problem with stopping at the first-exit time from the domain $\Omega$.} {For more details on how the Dirichlet boundary conditions arise from the first-exit time stopping of the stochastic processes see for instance~\cite[Chapter~4]{FlemingSoner2006}.
+The first-exit stopping time models players exiting the game upon reaching the boundary, which occurs for instance in applications to traffic flow and evacuation planning.
+The source term $G$ in~\eqref{eq:sys_kfp} also arises in situations where new players enter/exit the game, or possibly after transformation of the problem from one with an inhomogeneous Dirichlet condition to one with a homogeneous one.
+Note that for MFG systems with Dirichlet boundary conditions, the player density $m$ is usually not required to be a probability density.} {The Hamiltonian $H\colon \overline{\Omega}\times \R^d\rightarrow \R $ in~\eqref{sys} originates from the underlying optimal control problem, c.f.~\eqref{Hamiltonian} below, and is generally a convex function in its second variable.
+In many applications, it is also globally Lipschitz continuous in the second variable, which results for instance from compactness of the underlying set of controls and continuity of the stochastic dynamics with respect to the controls.} In this work, we assume in addition that $H$ is everywhere differentiable with respect to $p$ with a partial derivative $\frac{\partial H}{\partial p}$ that is Lipschitz continuous {with respect to $p\in \mathbb{R}^d$,} uniformly in $x\in\Omega$. {The diffusion parameter $\nu>0$ in~\eqref{sys} is a constant.} The coupling operator $F:L^2(\Omega)\to H^{-1}(\Omega)$ is a component of the running cost in the players' optimal control problems, and our analysis allows it to be either a local or nonlocal operator.
+Note {that in contrast to many works on MFG,} we do not require that $F$ be \emph{smoothing}; in fact $F$ can even be of differential type.